 The holidays can be a joyous time, no matter how you celebrate.
 However, for many of us, they can also be a time of heightened stress and even loneliness.
 For anyone who’s recently gone through a separation or divorce, this can be a particularly trying time of year.

 1. Getting through roadblocks

-In Australia, as many as one in three marriages will end in divorce.
+According to the Australian Bureau of Statistics, 30% of marriages in Australia end in divorce.
 That means, if you’ve recently gone through a divorce, you’re not alone.
 However, navigating this new territory can be difficult for both parties, as well as for immediate and extended family.
 During the holiday season, divorce and separation can seem particularly painful.
 In this blog article, we offer some insights into how to make it through the holiday season after a recent divorce or separation.

 Do the holidays have to be awful?